Episode 16 – Japanese Made Easy

 The weather report on January 1st, said it will be 30 degrees below, and all day long snow will definitely

-降る from the sky.
+降る (furu) from the sky.

 My 6 year old son asked me “Why is the Sky blue?